-The FIFO has a size of 64 byte per direction for the D-channel and 128 byte per direction for the B-channel.
+The D-channel FIFO has a size of 64 byte per direction.
+Each of the two B-channel FIFOs has a size of 128 bytes per direction.
 They are implemented as cyclic buffers.
 The transceiver reads and writes data sequentially with constant data rate whereas the data transfer between FIFO and microcontroller uses a block oriented protocol with variable block sizes.